steffres/querPy/README.md

 ## querPy

-An extendable script for executing multiple queries against a SPARQL-endpoint of your choice, returning the result-data either in different data formats or uploaded as a google sheets files into a google folder or inserted into existing google sheets file.
+An extendable script for executing multiple queries against a SPARQL-endpoint of your choice, returning the result-data either in different data formats (csv, tsv, xml, json, xslx) to be saved locally or uploaded as a google sheets files into a google folder or inserted into existing google sheets file.
+Additionally anytime it is executed it also creates a summary (as a file if saved locally, or as a page if saved into an xslx or google sheets), wherein the original sparql-queries are included, their execution times, their total number of results, and a few sample result lines.

-There is no fancyness at all to this script; it just provides the core logic for the described purpose, in a minimalistic manner in order to be extensible for any kind of interface to be wrapped around it later on.
+There is no fancyness at all to this script; it just provides the core logic for the described purpose, in a minimalistic manner in order to be extensible for any kind of interface to be wrapped around it.

 ### dependencies